bethaitman/bethsite/content/posts/german.md

 - **uses targeted exercises.** More of this below.
 - **has a feedback loop**.
 For things where there is a 'right' or 'wrong', a 'better' or 'worse', you need to know where you stand, otherwise you can't get better.
 Sometimes this doesn't apply: for example, when I'm reading, all I want to do is to be able to read faster, so I don't really need a feedback loop to tell me if I did it correctly.

 A trap though: too much correction can be discouraging.
-For me, it helped earlier to focus on "just getting speaking"; I have more motivation to learn grammatical points off-by-heart now that I'm speaking more and enjoying conversations.
+For me, it helped earlier to focus on "just getting speaking"; I have more motivation to learn grammatical points off-by-heart now that I'm enjoying conversations.

 ### What is not "deliberate"

-Not all practice is useful.
 Just repeating something doesn't mean you'll get better at it.
 Some forms of unhelpful practice:

 - **Mindless repetitition.** Learning an instrument, this might be repeating the same tune over and over, without noticing what's wrong and trying to fix your mistakes.
 - **Staying in the comfort zone.** I did this when I would watch German TV with the subtitles on - I wasn't actually pushing myself to comprehend what was being said.